Carl Lewis: Lack of endorsements and public perception

-Although Lewis had achieved what he had set out to do—matching Jesse Owens' feat of winning four gold medals in the same events at a single Olympic Games—he did not receive the lucrative endorsement offers that he had expected.
-The long jump controversy was one reason and his self-congratulatory conduct did not impress several other track stars: "He rubs it in too much", said Edwin Moses, twice Olympic gold medalist in the 400 m hurdles.
-"A little humility is in order.
-That's what Carl lacks."
+Although Lewis had achieved what he had set out to do, matching Jesse Owens' feat of winning four gold medals in the same events at a single Olympic Games, he did not receive the lucrative endorsement offers that he had expected.
+The long jump controversy was one reason and his self-congratulatory conduct did not impress several other track stars.
 Further, Lewis's agent Joe Douglas compared him to pop star Michael Jackson, a comparison which did not go over well.
 Douglas said he was inaccurately quoted, but the impression that Lewis was aloof and egotistical was firmly planted in the public's perception by the end of the 1984 Olympic Games.

-Additionally, rumors circulated at that time that Lewis was gay, and though Lewis denied the rumors, they probably hurt his marketability as well.
+Additionally, rumors circulated at that time that Lewis was gay.
+Although he denied the rumors, it likely hurt his marketability.
 Lewis' physical appearance at the Games, with a flattop haircut and flamboyant clothing, added fuel to the reports.
 "It doesn't matter what Carl Lewis' sexuality is", high jumper Dwight Stones said.
 "Madison Avenue perceives him as homosexual."
 Coca-Cola had offered a lucrative deal to Lewis before the Olympics, but Lewis and Douglas turned it down, confident that Lewis would be worth more after the Olympics.
 But Coca-Cola rescinded the offer after the Games.
 Nike already had Lewis under contract for several years, despite questions about how it affected his amateur status, and he was appearing in Nike television advertisements in print and on billboards.
 Nike was faced with Lewis's new negative image and dropped him after the Games.
 "If you're a male athlete, I think the American public wants you to look macho", said Don Coleman, a Nike representative.
 "They started looking for ways to get rid of me", Lewis said.
 "Everyone there was so scared and so cynical they did not know what to do."
-(Lewis and Nike eventually did split, and Lewis signed an endorsement deal with Mizuno.)
+Lewis and Nike eventually did split, and Lewis signed an endorsement deal with Mizuno.
 Lewis himself would lay the blame on some inaccurate reporting, especially the "Carl bashing", as he put it, typified by a Sports Illustrated article before the Olympics.